Join Path to Combine More Than Two Strings Into a File Path in PowerShell

 The Join-Path cmdlet allows the user to combine strings into a single path.
 Sometimes, you might need to combine paths to create a single path when working in PowerShell.

 It is where the Join-Path cmdlet comes into action.
-Many child paths can be combined or appended to the main path for creating a single path.
+Many child paths can be combined or appended to the main path to create a single path.

-The -Path parameter specifies the main path to which the child-path is appended. -Path value determines which provider joins the paths and adds the path delimiters.
+The -Path parameter specifies the main path to which the child path is appended.
+The-Path value determines which provider joins the paths and adds the path delimiters.

 It provides the \ delimiter to join the paths.
 The -ChildPath parameter specifies the paths to append to the -Path parameter value.